Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 - Read other users' stories without having to register or log in.
 - Register to comment on stories and add them to one's library (this site's version of "likes").
 - As a registered user, have the ability to create, read, update, and delete one's own stories.
-- Have confidence that my content cannot be edited or deleted except by myself or an admin.
+- Have confidence that my content cannot be edited or deleted except by myself or an admin (in the latter case, only via admin panel).
 - Save stories as drafts if they are not yet ready for publication.

 ## Owner Goals